spbrogan/edk2/ci/readme.md

 ### Invalid Character Test - CharEncodingCheck

 This test scans all files in a package to make sure that there are no invalid Unicode characters that may cause build errors in some character sets/localizations.

+## Current Azure Pipeline Tests

+When adding a test it can be added as either a *PyTool* test or just added to the CI build process.
+This should be a deliberate choice.
+Any change added as a pipeline test is not as easily run on a private/local workspace.
+But there are times where this is still the preferred method.

+### Spell Checking - cspell

+A job is run to check the code tree for spelling issues.
+This is done using the cspell tool.
+For details check `ci/AzurePipelines/templates/pr-gate-spell-check-job.yml`.
+The configuration file and custom dictionary is located in `ci/cspell.json`.

 ## Future investments